ericwbailey/ericwbailey.website/source/writing/where-do-you-start-measuring-distance-from-when-the-origin-is-the-bottom-of-a-block-of-text.md

 Text is a little different.

-When you place text on an artboard in design tooling, it provides four different “bottom edges” to measure from:
+When you place text on an artboard in design tooling, it provides four different “bottom edges” you can measure from:

 <svg class="" role="img" focusable="false" fill="none" viewBox="0 0 679 280" xmlns="http://www.w3.org/2000/svg">
 <title>The phrase ‘Sphinx of black quartz, judge my vow.’
 A red line shows to the baseline.
 A purple box outlining the words ‘judge my vow’ shows the em height.
 A green fill on  the bottom part of the letter y shows the glyph’s descender.
 A blue box outlining the entire phrase shows the bounding box.</title>